 I am an Assistant Professor at the Public Policy and Global Affairs programme at the School of Social Sciences, Nanyang Technological University in Singapore.

-I obtained my PhD at the Politics and International Studies Department, University of Cambridge, under the supervision of Dr Ayse Zarakol, with Dr KC Lin as my second supervisor.
-I was a visiting Pre-Doctoral fellow at the University of Copenhagen from September 2018 – February 2019 at the Department of Political Science.
+I received my PhD at the Politics and International Studies Department, University of Cambridge, under the supervision of Dr Ayse Zarakol.

-My peer-reviewed articles have been published in the Pacific Review, Journal of Chinese Political Science, Journal of Current Chinese Affairs, International Relations of Asia-Pacific and the Australian Journal of International Affairs.
-I have also peer reviewed for Cambridge Review of International Affairs, Pacific Affairs, European Journal of International Security, International Affairs and Journal of Global Security Studies.
+My peer-reviewed articles have been published in International Studies Review, Cooperation and Conflict, Pacific Review, Journal of Chinese Political Science, Journal of Current Chinese Affairs, International Relations of Asia-Pacific and the Australian Journal of International Affairs.
+I have also peer reviewed for Cambridge Review of International Affairs, Asian Security, Pacific Affairs, European Journal of International Security, International Affairs and Journal of Global Security Studies.

 - Chinese foreign policy

 I completed doctoral studies at the department of Politics and International Studies at Cambridge (2015-2019) under the supervision of Dr Ayse Zarakol, with Dr K.C Lin as my second supervisor.
 I received funding for my PhD through the College of Humanities, Arts, and Social Sciences International PhD Scholarship from Nanyang Technological University under the Ministry of Education’s ‘Singapore Teaching and Academic Research Talent Scheme’.
 During my time there, I was also Graduate Research Fellow at the Centre for Rising Powers from 2016 – 2018 and was supervisor for the final year undergraduate course – ‘China in the International Order’.
 Additionally, I was a Pre-Doctoral fellow at the University of Copenhagen from Sept 2018 – March 2019.